-The good news is, many treatment centers are LGBTQ-friendly and seek to serve those in the LGBTQ community who are struggling with addiction and looking for a fresh and sober start to life.
+The good news is, many addiction treatment centers are LGBTQ+ friendly and seek to serve those in the LGBTQ+ community who are struggling with addiction and looking for a fresh and sober start to life.

-Why Is Addiction So Common in the LGBTQ Community?
+Why Is Drug Addiction So Common in the LGBTQ+ Community?

-Research shows that addiction rates are higher in the LGBTQ community than the general population.
-According to a recent study, 40 percent of respondents identifying as lesbian, gay or bisexual reported using illicit drugs — including illegal drugs like marijuana, cocaine and heroin as well as misuse of prescription drugs — within the last year.
-That’s 23 percent higher than heterosexual respondents.1
+Research shows that addiction rates are higher in the LGBTQ+ community than in the general population.
+According to a recent study, 40% of respondents identifying as lesbian, gay, or bisexual reported using illicit drugs — including illegal drugs like marijuana, cocaine, and heroin as well as misuse of prescription drugs — within the last year.
+That’s 23% higher than heterosexual respondents.1

 If you already feel ostracized or oppressed, it can be overwhelming to choose an addiction treatment center that feels welcoming.
 Addiction treatment should be a positive experience that empowers you to pursue a better life apart from drugs and alcohol.
 That’s why finding the right facility is key.

-If you or someone you love in the LGBTQ community is struggling with addiction, we can help.
+If you or someone you love in the LGBTQ+ community is struggling with substance abuse or addiction, we can help.
 At Michael’s House, we have helped many people overcome their addictions in a caring, non-judgmental atmosphere.

-In one recent example, an article for the Desert Sun highlights the story of Kaitlin Riordan, a former Michael’s House patient who was able to achieve the sobriety she needed in order to complete the transition she had been desiring.
+For example, in an article for the Desert Sun highlights the story of Kaitlin Riordan, a former Michael’s House patient who was able to achieve the sobriety she needed in order to complete the transition she had been desiring.
 She says that her time at Michael’s House saved her life, and now she seeks to help others with similar struggles find freedom and health.3

-Please call us anytime, 24 hours a day, to talk with an admissions coordinator about beginning your journey to freedom from addiction.
+Please call us anytime at 760-548-4032 to talk with an admissions coordinator about beginning your journey to freedom from addiction.
 We want to help you heal from your addiction in a caring and understanding environment.